 Link to Victim Stories

 Dr Des Spence, a GP in Glasgow, recently wrote the following words in the British Journal of General Practice.
 He is referring to the public health disaster of drugs of dependence – benzodiazepines, antidepressants and painkillers.
-It seems no lessons have been learned from the Benzodiazepine Medical Disaster which started in the 1960s and continues even today.
+It seems no lessons have been learned from the scandal of benzodiazepine mass prescribing which started in the 1960s and continues even today.
 It also seems that there is no prospect of any positive Government action being taken to help patients wean themselves off these widely prescribed drugs which can be hugely damaging to health, often causing serious disabilities.

 “I struggle to put into words the sense of shame this has brought our profession.
 It is a disgrace, a scandal, and the biggest public health issue of our time, an iatrogenic infection harming millions.
 What is happening is wrong and wholly preventable.
 There is a need for a public inquiry and an urgent need to stem the relentless rise of dependence-forming medications in the UK.”
 Des Spence, GP, Glasgow http://bjgp.org/content/67/661/363